dPenedo/pomodoro/README.md

 ## Future Plans

-- I will add different sounds on a checkbox, like rain sound or white noise.
+- I plan to add the option to select different sounds from a checkbox, such as rain sound or white noise.